25 Amazing Read Alouds for 2nd Grade

 THEMES/TOPICS: storytelling, hero, dads, perseverance, imagination

-SKILLS: figurative language (hyperbole, onomatopoeia,) ask questions, inference, make mental images, sequence, prediction, setting, action, plot, irony, voice, imagery, description, dialogue, characterization, retelling vs. summary, vocabulary
+SKILLS: figurative language (hyperbole, onomatopoeia,) asking questions, inference, making mental images, sequence, prediction, setting, action, plot, irony, voice, imagery, description, dialogue, characterization, retelling vs. summary, vocabulary

 SYNOPSIS: If you like quirky humor, then this is your perfect book.
 Because you will never believe, except you totally will, what happens when the kids’ father goes out to get more milk.
 He doesn’t even get the milk but he does run into pirates, aliens, and all sorts of incredible things!
 Totally hilarious and quite short–which is appealing to many readers.